Learning goals

 Data types

-Recall from just now that we quantized the radiometric resolution of a sensor in bits:
+Recall that we quantized the radiometric resolution of a sensor in bits:

 Data type (name) Typical bit length Value range R datatype